 University of North Carolina at Chapel Hill is a great decision for students pursuing an Applied Mathematics degree.
 Students who graduate from the applied math program earn around $50,347 in the first five years of their career and $109,292 after their first five years of their career.
 The location in a main city is wonderful for scholars looking for enough choices for networking, excitement, and discovery.

 The general psychology department at UNC Chapel Hill is ranked 9 in the U.S. known for quality education.You may want to commit to an ACT prep course before you take the test because the usual ACT score is 30.
-Get an idea of what being on campus at UNC Chapel Hill is really like by watching a few campus videos.
+Videos from UNC Chapel Hill are a great way to learn more about university.

 The University of Tennessee at Chattanooga is a great decision for students pursuing an Applied Mathematics degree.
 Chattanooga, Tennessee is the best location for students who relish the active city life.

 Since the usual SAT score of this school's applicants is around 1,050, admissions officers can afford to be pretty selective.Score more than 24 on the ACT?
 That's above the standard applicant score, so you should apply.
-Want to know more details on The University of Tennessee at Chattanooga's campus?
-Go on a virtual tour.
+Take a virtual tour to know more about UT Chattanooga's campus.

 It is hard to beat University of Kentucky if you wish to study Applied Mathematics.
 Placed in Lexington, Kentucky, this school is a good choice for students who enjoy the joy of a significant city.

 Sports lovers will enjoy cheering on the university's top-ranked men's basketball team as they perform at home and on the road.University of Kentucky's rate of student loan default of 6.0% is far below the national average of 7.0%.
-Videos from UK can be a good way to explore university.
+Get an idea of what student life at UK is like by viewing some campus videos.

 It's hard to beat Emory University if you want to pursue Applied Mathematics as a major.
 Applied math majors from Emory University receive an earnings boost of about 4.5% over the average earnings of applied math majors.
 Located in Atlanta, Georgia, affords a dependable, suburban atmosphere for learners.

 For graduates who want to carry on after earning a bachelor's degree, this school has graduate programs available.This school's rate of student loan default of 2.0% is considerably below the national average of 7.0%.
-Interested in learning more about Emory University's campus?
-Have a virtual tour.
+Take a virtual tour to know more about Emory's campus.

 It's difficult to beat Auburn University if you want to study Applied Mathematics.
 Want a large student body?
 This school has over 20,000 students on campus.

 Since 39.4% of Auburn's student body resides outside Alabama, you'll have many opportunities to befriend undergraduates from all over the continent.This school has great value for students in Alabama.
-Ever wish you had an effective way to find out a school's grades in each subject?
-Now you do.
-Check out Auburn University's scorecard.
+The scorecard can give you a great overview of Auburn.